 In addition to the evening seminar hours, FDC students will be required to attend approximately six court intake days per semester.
 Accordingly, students will need to be available every Tuesday between 9 AM and 1:30 PM and may not schedule other classes at that time.

 Applicants should submit a resume, unofficial transcript, and application using CAMS, the online application system.
 After submitting their applications, students should sign up for an interview slot through CAMS.
 If you have any questions, you may contact the adjunct professor Christopher Flood or adjunct professor Marne Lenox via email.

 Students are strongly encouraged to speak with current members of the clinic:

 * 14 credits include 3 clinical credits and 4 academic seminar credits each semester.

-** If students have not taken any of these courses, they are expected to take one concurrently with the clinic; Criminal Procedure is the recommended course in that instance.
+** If students have not taken any of these courses, they are expected to take them concurrently with the clinic.